Muhongfan/SDE_BRAINSTATION/README.md

 ## Create an 'styles.css'
 ***Note:*** Type `space` when coding will not be reflected in the live pages.

+We can find the more details about selectors: https://synapse.brainstation.io/software-engineering-bootcamp/student-content/3a7f3fbc-0ffe-560b-9ebc-8d8ac5298eca
 1. Element Selectors
 ```css
 /* Link the stylesheet to any .html */